How to Keep Your Landscape Safe from De-icing Salts This Winter

-Winter weather, particularly snow and ice, requires some action on our part to keep our families safe from icy sidewalks and driveways.
-Pouring a bag of salt on the front walk might melt the ice, but it can damage both turf and landscape plants.
-While a de-icer might be necessary in harsh winters, using no more than the recommended amount, along with a few other strategies, can help minimize yellow lawns and injured plants.
+Love it or hate it, winter usually brings snow and ice to most parts of the U.S. That means you'll have to take some action to keep your sidewalks and driveway from getting dangerously slick.
+Once you've cleared the snow, sprinkling some rock salt on your front steps and walkway might be tempting to melt any remaining ice, but this product can damage both turf and landscape plants when it washes into nearby soil.
+While a de-icing product might be necessary in harsh winters, using no more than the recommended amount, along with a few other strategies, can help minimize yellow lawns and injured plants.

-The best bet is to combine less than 5% of one of these de-icers with skid-proofing substances, such as sawdust, sand, kitty litter, small gravel or straw.
+If you're only dealing with a few slick spots that are likely to melt away as temperatures rise during the day, you may be better off using coarse sand or another abrasive, such as sawdust ($6, Tractor Supply Co.) instead of a de-icing product.
+They will provide traction on slippery surfaces but won't help melt ice.
+Or you can combine less than 5% of a de-icing product with a skid-proofing substance, such as sawdust, sand, kitty litter ($9, Target), fine gravel, or straw.
 For example, 1 pound of de-icing salt mixed with 50 pounds of sand can be effective on walks and driveways without adding too much salt to the landscape.
 The salt helps melt the ice, while the other material will help keep a surface safe after the salt has dissolved.
 Stick with recommended amounts to minimize harmful effects on plants, concrete, and other surfaces.
-Salt on the bottom of your shoes can harm carpet and tile inside the house.

-Another strategy when dealing with snow and ice is to try to avoid shoveling or piling treated snow onto your landscape.
-When the weather warms, the thawing of the snow and winter rain can reduce salt accumulation in the soil, but if early spring weather is dry, consider rinsing off plants to eliminate residual salt and irrigating to help flush salts from the soil.
+Another strategy when dealing with snow and ice is to try to avoid shoveling or piling treated snow onto your landscape, as much as possible.
+When the weather warms, the thawing of the snow and winter rain can dilute salts and reduce accumulation in the soil, but if early spring weather is dry, rinse off plants to eliminate residual salt and run irrigation to help flush salts from the soil.